1601-mma2013/Checked/README.md

 user and customer archetypes

 1. **goals**
+Make user life easier, to find your things in more easy way

 2. Patterns in user and customer behaviors
+People always like to do packing in last minute, will forgot to bring something important when going out from home

 3. attitudes
+Smart detector

 4. aptitudes
+Scan the things that you want, make sure all the stuff that you want is inside your bag

 5. environments
+The device can use in a bag, either you place your scanner in hand bag or luggage

 6. tools
+It is a scanner that connect with your phone/tablet, use with an application

 7. challenges
+To make sure all the stuff is in the bag

 ### b.
 Other Models
 Represent domain factors beyond individual users and customers
 1. Workflows among multiple people
+You can scan several things, as much as you can, when you listed out in your devices, through the application

 2. environments